glurp/s2s/README.md

 * *client* : a application share his files with all other client. a *client* is *server* : it keep a list of all client, so a client is a server too.

-So servers are useful only at clients start up.
+So servers are useful only at clients startup.

 A server is running at homeregis.dyndns.org, so by default, all client take this one as server, but anybody can run server, it will enter in the ring.